Smittyxc/MattSmith1652/README.md

-# Registered Nurse, Data Analyst
+# Registered Nurse - Data-Driven Quality Improvement
 Multi-specialized registered nurse with a comprehensive understanding of health care metrics, data, and quality improvement.
 Enthusiastic to leverage eight years of health care knowledge within an analyst role, utilizing a strong proficiency in SQL, Python, Pandas, and Tableau.
 Expertise in disseminating complex and time-sensitive medical data and interventions to a variety of stakeholders and patients.

 ###     Technical Skills: SQL, Python, Pandas, Tableau, Excel